When was the last time you looked at the Highway Code?

 Fragility increases with age, so injuries tend to be more serious and recovery takes much longer.
 Casualty rates do increase for car drivers aged over about 65, and the fatality rate increases significantly.

-We’ll be constantly adding advice and news for older drivers to our page so please keep coming back for all the latest updates.
+We’ll be constantly adding advice and news for older drivers to our page so please keep coming back for all the latest updates and click on our ‘FOLLOW’ button, enter your email and we will send you updates on what we are doing.

 Why not explore the web site and see all the advice, videos, brochures, recommendations on driving assessments and much more we give to help you, or someone you know, carry on driving safely for longer.